Model Selection & Cost Management: Choosing the Right Model and Controlling Spend#

 Max output64K tokens

 Anthropic’s official recommendation for uncertain model choice.
 Good at code generation, bug fixing, test writing, and refactoring.
+Supports adaptive thinking and effort levels (low, medium, high – no max or xhigh).

 Haiku 4.5#